Canon 800D vs Nikon D5600

 Both the 800D and the D5600 are recent models that feature in their makers' current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the 800D followed on from the Canon 750D.

 Review summary: Canon 800D vs Nikon D5600

-So what is the bottom line?
-Is there a clear favorite between the Canon 800D and the Nikon D5600?
+So how do things add up?
+Which of the two cameras – the Canon 800D or the Nikon D5600 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.